FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 Within the GUI, users can delete an application by selecting an application and clicking on `edit`, then scrolling to the bottom of the page and selecting **Remove Application**.
-This can also be done from the command line by sending a DELETE request to the `/v1/applications/<applications-id>` endpoint.
+This can also be done from the command-line by sending a DELETE request to the `/v1/applications/<applications-id>` endpoint.
 The `X-Auth-token` header must also be set.